 Add all domains you want to track and compare and click on the green start tracking competitors button at the bottom.

 You can always add more competitors in the Settings.

 2. Look at the overall performance of all the social profiles in your niche

-In the Overview tab, you can look at the Social Channels widget to see audience size, posting activity and engagement on each social channel for one of the domains you track (choose a company in the company selector).
+In the Overview tab, you can look at the Social Channels widget to see audience size, posting activity, and engagement on social channels for one of the domains you track (choose a company in the company selector).